open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 - Profiling formats should contain mechanisms for representing relationships between other telemetry signals (i.e. linking call stacks with spans)

-## Supporting Legacy profiling formats
+## Supporting legacy profiling formats

 For existing profilers we will provide instructions on how these legacy formats can emit profiles in a manner that makes them compatible with OpenTelemetry’s